hermezdelay/larascan/README.md

-I use animated folder and PDF icons from "lordicon.com" /**************************************************************************************/ I'll add tesseract OCR to the project i don't it supports arabic but let's try now for your information tesseract ocr is supported by google
+I use animated folder and PDF icons from "lordicon.com" /**************************************************************************************/ I'll add tesseract OCR to the project i don't now if it supports arabic but let's try now for your information tesseract ocr is supported by google